A Homecoming for Renowned Economic Organization

 The administrative oﬀice has two employees, a publication manager, and a business manager.
 Mary Beth Bellando-Zaniboni will continue on as the publications manager, a position she has held since 2007.

-Bellando-Zaniboni is responsible for the day-to-day management of the scholarly publications of the Economic Society.
+Bellando-Zaniboni is responsible for the day-to-day management of the scholarly publications of the Econometric Society.
 At the time of this writing, the business manager position has yet to be ﬁlled.

 “It’s great that the Cowles Foundation will once again play an important role in supporting the Econometric Society,” said Professor of Economics Don Andrews who has served as Director of the Cowles Foundation and is as an editor of the Econometric Society’s monograph series for the past four years.
 He has been a member of the Society since 1982, and a fellow since 1989.